A narrow escape... and refuge.

 No one ever came to the back door; the one that faced across the lake, and it was almost impossible to get to, around the house in the dark, from the front.

 She opened it to see a slip of a girl standing there in the light streaming out of the kitchen.

 Mrs. Robertson knew her.
-She opened to door wider and invited her in, by that welcoming gesture.
+She opened the door wider, and invited her in by that welcoming gesture.

 “Cassie.
 What happened to you?
 You’re wringing wet.
 Come in before you catch your death of cold.”